erszcz/msc-thesis/dfly-multiboot.md

 boot process from the OS programmer point of view.

-# DragonFly BSD and GRUB
+# Booting DragonFly BSD with GRUB

 The focus of this paper is to describe all changes necessary to the DragonFly BSD kernel and the GRUB bootloader to make both